 He has a lot of large motor toys and I should probably have only kept out half of these.
 However, he plays with all of them on a frequent basis.
 I had a hard time choosing, so they all stayed out.
 This will probably change soon.

 His books are on the wall next to a small reading nook (that really needs to be redone).
+These Set of 4 Ikea Bekvam Spice Racks make a great place to display books so your child can choose by the cover.
 His blocks should go downstairs too, but we just don’t have the space for them down there.

 The Outcome: Honestly, things are better.